 Important information to consider before making an application

-Our printed prospectus was accurate at the time of printing.
-It is, however, published 20 months before enrolment on the courses to which it applies.
+Our printed and digital Study Guides were accurate at the time of printing/publication.
+They are, however, published 10-12 months before enrolment on the courses to which they apply.
 Given the long interval between drafting/publication and enrolment, some of the information may change.
 It is therefore very important that you check the relevant course pages for any updates before you accept a place on one of our courses.

-The University will use all reasonable efforts to deliver the course in accordance with the description applied to it in this prospectus and on the website.
-However, changes to the course content, delivery and methods of assessment may be necessary where there are developments in the relevant discipline or developments in teaching methods and it will enable the University to deliver a better quality of educational experience to students enrolled on the course.
+The University will use all reasonable efforts to deliver the course in accordance with the description applied to it in the Study Guides and on the website.
+However, changes to the syllabus course content, delivery and methods of assessment may be necessary where there are developments in the relevant discipline or developments in teaching methods and it will enable the University to deliver a better quality of educational experience to students enrolled on the course.
 Changes may also need to be made to comply with the requirements of an external accrediting or reviewing body.

 Optional modules may change in order to keep abreast of issues current in the relevant discipline or to reflect the research interests of teaching staff.